neekware/fullerstack/libs/ngx-subify/README.md

 # Note:

 It is highly recommended that all subscriptions be unsubscribed unless they are explicitly piped through the `async` template pipe.
-The cost of double unsubscribing negligible while the cost of out of scope subscription is very high as it may contribute to memory leak and out of context execution and state corruption.
+The cost of double unsubscribing is negligible while the cost of out of scope subscription is very high as it may contribute to memory-leak and out-of-context execution and possible state corruptions.

-It is recommended to turn `unsubscribe()` into muscle memory, simply do it all the times, without asking the question of what about `http.get()`?, it will automatically completes, no?.
+It is recommended to turn `unsubscribe()` into muscle memory, by simply using it all the times.
+But you may ask: what about `http.get()`?, won't it automatically completes?
-Well it dose not if the invoking component is destroyed before the http response arrives.
+Well, it does not complete in-time, if the invoking component is destroyed before the http response arrives.
 If so, the http response will invoke the callback function of a `destroyed` component.
-A `dead` component won't know the `current` state of the application, however it might still point to it directly or via `actions`.
+A `dead` component won't know the `current` state of the application, however it might still point to it directly or via some `actions`.
 If so, it may corrupt the state.

 # License